clarifynl/responsive-pics/README.md

 ## Features <a name="features"></a>

 ### Lazyloading <a name="lazyloading"></a>
-When enabling the `lazyload` option in the `ResponsivePicture::get()` function call, this library automatically:
+When enabling the `lazyload` option in the `ResponsivePics::get()` function call, this library automatically:

 * adds a lazyload class to the picture img element.
 * swaps the srcset with data-srcset attributes on the picture source elements.